josemaia/book-summaries/phoenix-project/summaries.md

 ## Chapter 22

-- John hasn't showed up for owrk
+- John hasn't showed up for work
 - Patty, Bill and Wes meet to try to determine which projects can start being worked on
   - They try to map the projects to physical resources (inputs, outputs, machines, etc.)
   - They decide to start the monitoring project ASAP and test some of these concepts with smaller service requests (password resets, laptop replacements, etc.)